Garbage Disposal Reset Button Not Working? Fix It

 4. Push the Reset Button

-Once you’ve cleared the jam, press the reset button.
+After you have cleared the jam, press the reset button.
 It should stay in place now.

 5. Turn On the Garbage Disposal